 When it comes to things to do in Mohican, it doesn’t get much better than spending the night in a castle.
 There’s no need to travel to Europe.
 Landoll’s Mohican Castle allows you to sleep in a castle, well-appointed Stables suite or cottage without leaving Ohio.

 That’s right.
-Drive through the gorgeous and scenic Mohican State Park, stop for a photo at the Covered Bridge and even spend some time on the trails.
+Drive along the Wally Road Scenic Byway or through the gorgeous and scenic Mohican State Park, stop for a photo at the Covered Bridge and even spend some time on the trails.
 Then take a short 20-minute drive from Mohican State Park to Landoll’s Mohican Castle and let the fairy tale begin.

 Landoll’s Mohican Castle

 Built in 2002, the Loudonville castle is not what you’d expect to find on the backroads of Mohican.
 This upscale, luxurious property is built onto a hillside in the Mohican Country and welcomes guests from around the country.

 My husband and I first stayed at Landoll’s Castle about eight years ago for our 20th wedding anniversary.
 Yikes!
 Are we really THAT old?!

 During that stay, we opted to stay in the Landoll Suite, the largest of Landoll’s Mohican castle suites.
 Our three-tier suite was beautifully decorated with hardwood floors, custom tapestries on the windows, heavy fabrics on the bed and wrought iron railings and stone fireplace.